michaelbruce/arch-configuration/README.md

 When running bluetoothctl I was given a: `Agent registered` prompt.
 Upon typing default-agent..
 I was able to register with my mouse/keyboard as normally expected.

+### Notes

+GIMP is still on GTK2 and so will use the config files